T0my-commits/SOS-Phishing/README.md

 1. **Deepen expertise** with modern fullstack technologies (Nuxt 3, Django REST)
 2. **Build a useful, real-world cybersecurity tool** for education and awareness

+## 🧑‍🔬 Contribute

+This repository does not yet accept merge requests and exists for now for demonstration purposes only.